anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-1-cl.md

   * Function names, return values, and parameters all follow the principles of good design
   * Function/method [docstrings](https://peps.python.org/pep-0257/) all provide the required information
   * There is barely any duplicated code
+* As an individual, you need to have submitted the sprint feedback form for Sprint 1